stewartm83/bigint/README.md

 bigint a(0);
 bigint b(a); // Creates b from a.
 ```
-Yields two equivalent BigInts, both equal to 0 in this case.
+Yields two equivalent `BigInts`, both equal to 0 in this case.

-Yields two equivalent BigInts, both equal to 0 in this case.
+Yields two equivalent `BigInt`s, both equal to 0 in this case.

 ### Methods

 #### to_string( bool commas = false )

-Returns the string interpretation of the BigInt, with an optional flag to generate a string that utilizes commas for formatting.
+Returns the string interpretation of the `BigInt`, with an optional flag to generate a string that utilizes commas for formatting.

 ```c++
 bigint a = 1000000;